salamituns/salamituns/README.md

 **Stack:** Python, TypeScript, React and Astro, Supabase, deck.gl, geospatial and AI.
 DevOps with Docker, Kubernetes, Ansible, n8n.

 **Background:** M.S.
-Marine Geosciences, Technical PM in platform engineering, and software engineering.
+Marine Geosciences, Software Eng., Technical PM in platform engineering, and software engineering.
 I like hard, domain-heavy problems where experts spend most of their time wrangling data instead of exercising judgment.

 Based in Houston.